123Yusha/tatodo/README.md

 # Tatodo

 Tatodo is a community events app designed to connect local businesses, event organizers, and residents.
 It provides a free platform for businesses to advertise their events while giving locals a centralized place to discover and engage with events in their area!

-Please view my video demonstartion of the app here: https://www.loom.com/share/e5eab9a7abe544f2b6559f050bad1a61?sid=48514bb7-25db-4677-905f-6d118baec108
+Please view my video demonstration of the app here: https://www.loom.com/share/e5eab9a7abe544f2b6559f050bad1a61?sid=48514bb7-25db-4677-905f-6d118baec108

 ## Features

 - Event Listings: Businesses and organizers can post events with details like descriptions, dates, and locations.

-- User Interaction: Users can sign up, view event details, and register interest.
+- User Interaction: Users can sign up, sign out, view event details, and register interest.

-- Calendar Integration: Add events directly to your phone calendar.
+- Calendar Integration: Add events directly to your device calendar.

 - Diverse Categories: Discover events spanning sports, arts, nightlife, and family-friendly activities.